georgjz/neko/README.md

 ## Sample Code
 In `src/NekoCradle.s` you will find a sample program, that will load a tileset and corresponding tilemap into VRAM.
 The graphics are stored in `src/tiledata`.
-You can scroll around the screen withthe Dpad of controller 1.
+You can scroll around the screen with the DPad of controller 1.
 The corners of the scroll area are marked with white tiles.
 Again, this code is not geared towards speed but readability and understanding, since this is also a learning project for me.